‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 They ran around to the arcade’s back door and shut themselves inside.
 Then, in the semi-darkness, they stripped down to their underwear.

 Ralphie summoned her costume.
-White, edgeless powered armour appeared on her body from out of thin air, covering everything below her head except her joint areas.
-In the same instant, a pair of rectangular white glasses came into being on her nose, and full size, white, wireless headphones materialised over her head, one backwards-slanting antenna extending out of each earpad.
-An oversized light green T-shirt then took shape atop the powered armour, the chest displaying her symbol: a curvy, white video game controller with green buttons and analog sticks.
-Ralphie hit the image with her palm, and layers of solid, neon green light enveloped her joints with a low humming sound, illuminating the nearby arcade cabinets.
+White power armour appeared on her body from out of thin air, covering everything below her head except her joint areas.
+In the same instant, a pair of rectangular glasses came into being on her nose, and full size wireless headphones materialised over her head, one backwards-slanting antenna extending out of each earpad.
+An oversized green T-shirt then took shape atop the power armour, the chest displaying her symbol: a white video game controller with green buttons and analog sticks.
+Finally, layers of solid neon green light enveloped her joints with a low humming sound.

 Ahead of her, Kazé slipped on her high tech chainmail, her pale flesh caught in the sunshine coming through a broken high window.
 After zipping the grey catsuit up to her neck, she then overlaid it with pieces of smooth silver armour on her torso, arms, hands, groin, legs, and feet.
 Finally, she pressed a miniature fan grill onto the hair bun at the crown of her bob cut.

-Kazé turned to face her, causing the triple fan blade symbol engraved on the upper left of her breastplate to gleam.
+Kazé turned to face her, and the triple fan blade symbol engraved on the upper left of her breastplate gleamed in the sunlight.
 ‘Great!
 We should totally do my intro routine!’

 ‘No,’ said Ralphie.
 ‘I’m not embarrassing myself in front of the entire bloody street.’

 ‘It won’t be embarrassing; it’ll be cool.
-The Girl Scouts did one for their debut.’
+Golden Boy and Best Girl did one for their debut.’

 ‘I am not a self-confident twenty-something with the body of a supermodel.’